lambsubstitute/awnsers/README.md

 Total: 5 Hours
 ```
 ## Question 1
+I have completed a simple solution using c# and SpecFlow.
+I am a little out of practice having not worked with either since 2011 and felt it did not demonstrate my abilities sufficiently.
+This is why I have also included a second test suite using ruby and watir.
+I am more familiar with this tool set and thought it would demonstrate my knowledge of concepts such as the page object model, and the use of cucumber.
+I will now go through common improvements I would make given the time (or if it was being deployed to a production environment).

-Before I talk about the solution side I would like to explain why their are two projects in the folder.
+Before I talk about the solution side I would like to explain why there are two projects in the folder.
 Understanding your requirment for the demonstration of c# and Specflow skills I wanted to provide that to you.
 However it has been a long time since I have used specflow (lets just say it was somewhere early in version 1) and just about as long since I have written any c#.
 Given that I wanted to also provide something a little more familiare to myself in watir, where I can demonstrate concepts and good use of the tools like cucumber.
 Another choice on using both of these was to incorporate the BDD scenarios as proper cucumber features.
 That being said I will go through common improvements I would make given the time (or if it was being deployed to a production environment).

 __Common Improvements__